integrations/slack/README.md

 ```

 This creates a required-label filter with the value `feedback-required`.
-Incoming issues, comments and PRs will be discarded unless they have that label.
+Incoming events that support filters discarded unless they have that label.
 ##### Updating a filter

 To update the exiting filter just enter a new one, the old one will be updated.